Salomons - CCCU

 Due to the large regional area covered by our placement trusts (parts of which are quite rural and inaccessible by public transport) and the requirement of many of placement providers that trainees have access to a car, in order to visit service users and local services; applicants must hold a valid driving licence which permits the holder to drive in the UK.

-Applicants must provide a scanned photograph of a full driving licence which allows them to drive with no restrictions within the UK at the time of submitting their application, which must be uploaded via the Clearing House website by the application deadline.
+You must provide a photograph of a full driving licence which allows you to drive with no restrictions within the UK at the time of submitting your application.
+You must upload this to your application before the application deadline.

 Advice for your application

-• We do not consider that an application form is the most inclusive way to select the best candidates for training.
-Therefore, we only use the form to screen for our minimum entry requirements.
+- We do not consider that an application is the most inclusive way to select the best candidates for training.
+Therefore, we only use the application to screen for our minimum entry requirements.

 International applicants